 The stand is sturdier, offering better support and reducing movement.
 You can reposition the snare as you wish.
-Also, this means you can swat this drum in the setup when performing live.
+Also, this means you can swat this drum set viscously during live performances.

 Each pad feels better than what you get in the DTX720K.
 The brand seems to have consulted famous drummers during the creation of this kit.

-Electronic drum sets don’t always feel real.
-But this snare pad makes things easier, resulting in an ultra-realistic feel.
+An electronic drum set doesn’t always feel real.
+But this snare makes things a lot easier, resulting in an ultra-realistic feel.

 One downside, however, is the silicone heads.
 They are not as tensionable as the mesh ones.
 Mesh’s heads allow for tension adjustment through drum lugs, just like real drums.
-With the Yamaha DTX760K, each pad has a preset head tension; hence, you cannot customize them.
+With the DTX760K, each pad has a preset head tension; therefore, you cannot customize them.

-The control knob presets and great additional features on this device.
-A player can assign it to do multiple functions, including as a volume control.
+The control knob presets is a great additional feature on this device.
+A player can assign it to do multiple functions, including volume control.

 The bass KP100 bass drum pad comes as a solid upright kick tower.
 It can support both single and double pads.
 The mesh head is quiet and can take in the pedal beater better.

-There are four cymbals with Yamaha DTX760K, as opposed to the three in the DTX720K.
+There are four cymbals with the DTX760K, as opposed to the three in the DTX720K.
 These include a 13-inch hi-hat, two 13-inch crash pads, and a 15-inch ride cymbal.

 The ride and the crash have three-zone triggering.
 Hit the bell, the bow, or the edge, and each creates a unique sound.
 They come with choking capability that allows the player to mute the sound by gripping the cymbal.

-The hi-hat is a two-zone pad that lets you plat on the bow and the edge for different expressions.
+The hi-hat is a two-zone pad that lets you play on the bow and the edge for different expressions.
 It works with a separate pad sensor at the base.

 The sensor can measure the distance between the hi-hat and will change the module to meet your needs.
 Yamaha includes an HS740A hi-hat stand.